Walking Tour

 c.
 1908

 Here at the corner of Church and Central Street is where the Emperor Hotel once stood.
-At the time Central Street, running was known as Front Street, and in those early days this was the heart of Fort Frances.
+At the time Central Street, was known as Front Street, and in those early days it was the heart of Fort Frances.

-The hotel was built in 1907, one of several grand hotels around this area at a time when regal names were all the rage—the others were the Palace (located where the pulp mill parking is now), Prince Albert (which was located right across from Christie's Meat Market) and the Monarch (which we will see later in this tour).
+The hotel was built in 1907, one of several grand hotels around this area at a time when royal names were popular—the others were the Palace (located where the pulp mill parking is now), Prince Albert (which was located right across from Christie's Meat Market) and the Monarch (which we will see later in this tour).

 * * *

-A huge crowd gathered in front of the Emperor Hotel in the early 1900s.
+A huge crowd gathered in front of the Emperor Hotel in 1912.

 During the Influenza pandemic of 1918 there were at least 200 cases in the town, overwhelming the hospital.
 The Emperor Hotel was set up as an emergency treatment centre under the guidance of Nurse Kaine, a member of the Order of Grey Nuns.
-In addition to instituting social distancing and shutting down public events, the public was advised:
+In addition to ordering social distancing and shutting down public events, the public was told to:

 "Avoid contact with other people; Avoid chilling of the body or living rooms of temperature below 65 deg or above 72 deg.; Sleep and work in clean, fresh air; Keep your hands clean and Keep them out of your mouth; Avoid expectorating in public places; Keep your feet warm."

-Though there were some reported fatalities, the pandemic soon abated, schools were reopened, and the ban on public gatherings was lifted.
+Though there were some reported deaths, the pandemic soon subsided, schools were reopened, and the ban on public gatherings was lifted.1

 The innkeeper Jim Harty passed away in 1927, but the Emperor lasted for many more decades, despite major fires in 1952 and 1953 that destroyed the Church Street annex and the third floor.